taataa/tapspace/docs/dev/design.md

 - Minimal state has great benefit: less unexpected behavior because of smaller state space.
 This comes with a price: options need to be given.

+Orthogonal language design:
+- If a method M can be replaced by the use of two simpler methods P and Q then the method M probably has too high abstraction for the language.
+- Remember, we are building a toolbox to build features to applications, not the features themselves.
+- Maximal expressiveness with minimal set of building blocks.

 ## Construction

 The init code style is important.
 It is the first thing the user learns.